 It was a small restaurant with a small kitchen that did seriously big numbers.

 A big thick flat grill ruled as the kitchen piano.
 Chris had a remarkably simple system of service that echoed how Chinese restaurants worked.
-One of the young Einsteins would receive the orders and place the raw produce, a bowl of scallops, a couple of steaks, a clutch of calamari and give it to the cooks while verballing the whole service to the 2 cooks on the grill and stove.
+One of the young Einsteins would receive the orders and get the raw produce from the fridge, a bowl of scallops, a couple of steaks, a clutch of calamari etc while verballing the whole service to the 2 cooks on the grill and stove.
 Aboyeur and Garde Manger in one.
 Crays were dispatched to order before going on the grill or under the salamander with a swift cut through the head down the centre for a quick death.

 The caller had to have the skills of an air traffic controller and the patience of a saint to talk through the often 3 sittings that would smash us on the grill every night in the season.
 The seafood was simply seasoned with garlic oil salt and pepper.
 Broiled on the flat top and served.
 The crays were the same or finished with a brandy sauce made a la minute for each one.
 There was a real Greek salad with the finest Fetta and good herbs and the famous roast potato.
 It took me a while to fully understand the lore of the potato.
 It was always Christos who put it on very carefully around 4pm in a big galvanised crate filled with about 80 big unpeeled but washed dry spuds not sure of the variety but they were not Kennebecs.
 There was a second tray for the 9pm sitting By 6pm they were baked potatoes, by 7.30 they had a crisp crust and by 9.30 they were nearly hollow with a crunchy skin and a smoky layer of silken spud.
 One weekday night just after I started the delightful Bob Cowcher was due late.
 Chris kept us there to wait for his friend with a special bottle.
 I was worried that I only had about 3 potatoes left and they were rapidly shrinking.
 As I was leaving I said Hi to bob and apologised for the spud and I can still visualise his smiling response “George I was dreaming about that potato all the way from New York.”
 That’s what I call a signature dish.